Download, import, and tidy statistical tables from the RBA

 Character vector of table number(s),

-such as "A1"
+such as "A1" or c("a1.1", "g1").

 Optional, character.
-Specifying series_id
+Specifying series_id is an alternative

-to specifying table_no
+to specifying table_no.

 Supply unique RBA time series identifier(s).

-For example, "GCPIAG" is the identifier for the CPI, so series_id = "GCPIAG"
+For example, "GCPIAG" is the identifier for the CPI, so series_id = "GCPIAG" will

 return this series.
 You can supply multiple series IDs as a character

-vector, such as series_id = c("GCPIAG", "GCPIAGSAQP")
+vector, such as series_id = c("GCPIAG", "GCPIAGSAQP").

-is ignored if you specify series_id
+Note that cur_hist is ignored if you specify series_id -

 both current and historical data will be included in the output.